Control Access and Secure Your Data

 You’ll see profiles named Analytics Cloud Integration User and Analytics Cloud Security User.
 Click on either to see the various permissions assigned.
 For example, look under the heading Field-Level Security to see if any objects you want to query have field level security applied.

-If Analytics users have access to a dataset, they have access to all records in the dataset, by default.
+If Einstein Analytics users have access to a dataset, they have access to all records in the dataset, by default.
 Makes sense, right?
 However, sometimes you want to implement row-level security on a dataset to restrict access to certain records.
 Why?
 Some records contain sensitive data that shouldn’t be accessible to everyone.

 To implement row-level security, you set a predicate for each dataset where you want to restrict access to records.
 Sounds complex, but a predicate is just a fancy name for a filter condition that defines row-level access to records in a dataset.
-When a user submits a query against a dataset that has a predicate, Analytics checks the predicate to determine which records the user can access.
-If the user doesn’t have access to a record, Analytics simply doesn’t return it.
+When a user submits a query against a dataset that has a predicate, Einstein Analytics checks the predicate to determine which records the user can access.
+If the user doesn’t have access to a record, Einstein Analytics simply doesn’t return it.

 Let’s see what a security predicate looks like.
 Don’t worry.
 We won’t change any settings, so nothing will break!